 Texas A&M vs Ohio State

 Texas A&M is the largest university in the United States with an enrollment over 69,000 students.
-Skipping over UCF, Ohio State is the third largest university in the US with just over 61,000 students.
+Skipping over UCF, Ohio State is the third-largest university in the US with just over 61,000 students.
 The two programs have only faced each other two times, once in 1957 and again in 2007 where the teams met in Madison Square Garden.

-With massive student enrollments comes massive alumni bases, so having these two schools schedule a home-and-home would likely be attractive for fans living near the opponents while giving each of the large student bodies a chance to show off their respective home environments and student sections.
+With massive student enrollment comes massive alumni bases, so having these two schools schedule a home-and-home would likely be attractive for fans living near the opponents while giving each of the large student bodies a chance to show off their respective home environments and student sections.